-At this particular time, UNHCR is aware of and has worked to understand the increasing numbers of unaccompanied and separated children arriving in the United States from Central America, and specifically from El Salvador, Guatemala, Honduras and Mexico.1 Recognizing that many of these children are in need of international protection, UNHCR has taken the view that the refugee definition, found in Article 1 of the 1951 Convention relating to the Status of Refugees and Article 1 of the 1967 Protocol relating to the Status of Refugees,2 should be read to encompass claims from Central American children fleeing gang recruitment and/or gang related harms.
+At this particular time, UNHCR is aware of and has worked to understand the increasing numbers of unaccompanied and separated children arriving in the United States from Central America.
+Recognizing that many of these children are in need of international protection, UNHCR has taken the view that the refugee definition, found in Article 1 of the 1951 Convention relating to the Status of Refugees and Article 1 of the 1967 Protocol relating to the Status of Refugees, should be read to encompass claims from Central American children fleeing gang recruitment and/or gang related harms.